-The learning algorithms we will derive from the above Bayesian formulation, needs two components. \begin{enumerate} \item A (sub-)class of distributions ${\mathcal Q}$ to optimize over.
-In our discussion we will assume ${\mathcal Q}$ to be the set of a regular and minimal exponential family
+We use two components to derive learning algorithms from this Bayesian formulation, \begin{enumerate} \item A (sub-)class of distributions ${\mathcal Q}$ to optimize over.
+In our discussion, we will assume ${\mathcal Q}$ to be the set of a regular and minimal exponential family